-- Give your eyes a break: wear your glasses!
+- Give your eyes a break by wearing your glasses instead.

 - Don’t sleep in your contact lenses, even if they are labeled “extended wear.”